 Baltimore is Birdland.
 Camden Yards is home to the Baltimore Orioles.
 Right across The Yard is Ravens stadium, where fans bleed purple for their beloved NFL team.
 One of the biggest sporting events each year is battle of the beltways, where the Baltimore Ravens take on the Washington Redskins – an intense rivalry that has been around for years.
 Head further down the beltway and you’ll see Washington D.C.’s newest team addition since 2005, the Washington Nationals.

 An up-and-coming sport that has made its home here is the “official Maryland team sport”: Lacrosse.
 While playing host to 17 NCAA Division One Lacrosse Championships, Maryland is also home to the Bayhawks, the professional men’s field lacrosse team based in Annapolis.
 And lastly, we can’t reference Annapolis without mentioning Navy Football.
 Fans from all around flood the streets of Annapolis to catch the Midshipmen in action, either at a local bar or at the Navy-Marine Corps Memorial Stadium.

 Offering up a diverse terrain from urban areas and forested mountains to the countryside and coastal plain, there’s a little something for every adventurer.

-Take to the Bay with a sailing excursion aboard Watermark or enjoy premier sport fishing on a charter boat.
+Take a tour around the Inner Harbor with Watermark or head over to Annapolis for a sailing excursion on the bay aboard Woodwind.
 Enjoy high-speed fun as you zip through the trees with Terrapin Adventures or race your friends at Autobahn Speed, the best indoor go-karting facility in the county.
 Interested in seeing the sites?
 Get a bird’s-eye view of the area from a tour in the sky with Monumental Helicopters.
 There are countless discoveries awaiting in Anne Arundel County.